wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

 ###### 1 General

 *   This is a reprint of the Postal Services Act 1998\.
-The reprint incorporates all the amendments to the Act as at 1 October 2008, as specified in the list of amendments at the end of these notes.
+The reprint incorporates all the amendments to the Act as at 1 July 2013, as specified in the list of amendments at the end of these notes.

     Relevant provisions of any amending enactments that have yet to come into force or that contain relevant transitional or savings provisions are also included, after the principal enactment, in chronological order.